-	“We discussed the reality that she didn’t have to give up the things she enjoyed,” Nickel says.
-“Lisa also was an excellent candidate for outpatient surgery, which meant she could be walking about two hours after surgery is completed and on her way home a few hours after that.”
+“We discussed the reality that she didn’t have to give up the things she enjoyed,” Nickel said.
+“Lisa also was an excellent candidate for outpatient surgery, which meant she could be walking about 2 hours after surgery is completed and on her way home a few hours after that.”

-“It doesn’t take as long for patients to wake up and recover, yet they still have no memory of anything during the operation,” Nickel says.
+“It doesn’t take as long for patients to wake up and recover, yet they still have no memory of anything during the operation,” Nickel said.
 “Why didn’t I have surgery sooner?”

 Nickel tells his patients that the first two weeks after surgery are the toughest, and Lisa doesn’t disagree.
 By a month out, however, she was feeling great.
 She was hiking at eight weeks, snowshoeing at 10 weeks and skiing as hard as she has at 12 weeks.

-“These felt like monumental achievements,” Lisa says.
-“Of course I was asking myself why I didn’t have the surgery several years earlier.”
-As a physical therapist, Lisa also reminds prospective patients that they are likely to come out of surgery stronger if they go into surgery stronger – just one more benefit to having surgery at a younger age.
+“These felt like monumental achievements,” Lisa said.
+“Of course, I was asking myself why I didn’t have the surgery several years earlier.”
+As a physical therapist, Lisa also reminds prospective patients that they are likely to come out of surgery stronger if they go into surgery stronger — just one more benefit to having surgery at a younger age.